YahyaRabbani20/Process-Optimization-Chemical-Engineering/README.md

 - **ANSYS Fluent**: Used for detailed **CFD** modeling of fluid flows, heat transfer, and chemical reactions in complex systems.

 - **MATLAB**: Utilized for process simulation and optimization.
-MATLAB was also used to solve **Navier-Stokes equations** using the finite element method for velocity and heat transfer analysis.
+MATLAB was also used to solve **Navier-Stokes equations** using the finite element methods (FEM) and Finite Volume Method (FVM) for velocity and heat transfer analysis.

-- **Aspen HYSYS**: A powerful process simulation tool used to optimize chemical processes, including reactor design and energy balances.
+- **Aspen HYSYS**: A powerful process simulation tool used to optimize chemical processes, including reactor design and energy balances in different process plants.

-- **OpenFOAM**: Used for **CFD** simulations, particularly in two-phase flow systems and **solar chimney** modeling.
+- **OpenFOAM**: Used for **CFD** simulations, particularly in two-phase flow systems with aim of the coupling with DEM for particle simulations.

 - **LIGGGHTS**: Employed for **Discrete Element Method (DEM)** simulations, particularly in **CFD-DEM coupling** for simulating fluid-particle interactions in the presence of a magnetic field.